Wisdom Tooth Extractions - Philadelphia, PA

 Extraction Really Necessary?

 If your wisdom teeth come in without causing pain or affecting the other teeth, then there’s no need to remove them.
-However, we will generally recommend an extraction if you start experiencing any of these symptoms:
+However, we will generally recommend an extraction in Northeast Philadelphia if you start experiencing any of these symptoms:

 - Gums that have become red, swollen, tender, or start bleeding easily